Installation¶

 To run NEBULA, you can use the following command line:

-The first time you run the platform, the nebula-frontend docker image will be built.
-This process can take a few minutes.
+Note: The first run may build the nebula-frontend Docker image, which can take a few minutes.

 - User: admin